MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-make-corrections-with-general-journals.md

 ---
 # How to: Make Corrections with General Journals
 When you discover an erroneous entry, it must be corrected.
-Since it is not possible to change or delete a ledger entry, the only way to correct an error is to post one or more corrective entries.
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> offers two features that can help you correct erroneous postings.
+Since it is not possible to change or delete a ledger entry, the only way to correct an error is to post one or more corrective entries. [!INCLUDE[d365fin](includes/d365fin_md.md)] offers two features that can help you correct erroneous postings.

 -   Reversing by creating a credit memo.
 For more information, see [Correction of Incorrect Posted Documents](../correction-of-incorrect-posted-documents.md).